-Religious Education Rationale: Students deepen their exploration and analysis of how the Church has responded to threats to ecological and human ecology, critically analysing sources that guide the Church today.
-They will explore the Mystery of God through multiple mediums.
-They analyse core beliefs and practices of the major world religions: Islam, Judaism, Hinduism, Buddhism.
+Religion Rationale: Religious Educations seeks to develop the religious literacy of students in light of the Catholic Christian tradition, so that they might participate critically and authentically in contemporary culture.
+Students will communicate, critique, evaluate, participate, and reflect with others in a variety of religious and secular contexts.
 Learning Focus: In this subject, students will study the following units through the described content: THE MYSTERY OF GOD Critically analyse writings, both sacred and secular, to explain how representations of God reflect author, social context, cultural influence apply to a modern Australian context.
 Demonstrate different ways humans understand God or 'other'.
 Explain how the mystery can be named and understood through experiences.
+DO I HAVE COURAGE TO CARE?
 Use writings and teachings to make reasoned judgements about the 'conscience to respond' evident in the Shoah.
 Critically analyse Christian spiritual writings that made sense of the presence of God in the midst of tragedy.
 Demonstrate understanding of prayer as a way to nurture spiritual life by developing and participating in prayer for justice and peace.
 WORLD RELIGIONS Analyse sacred text from world faiths to understand the way adherents engage with sacred writings.
 Reflect on the evidence of belief in sacred rituals of world religions.
 Analyse and explain meaning of sacred texts from various adherent perspectives.
 Use religious items to design and construct appropriate sacred spaces.
+RITUAL AND BELIEF Explain how the teachings of Jesus nourish the spiritual life of believers through the eucharist.
+Develop and justify a personal response to a contemporary moral question.
 Outcomes / Assessment: Short Response Exam Extended Written Response Multimodal Presentation Visual/Graphic representations Pathway/Senior Subject: This subject links to the following subject/s in Year 11 and 12: • Study of Religion (General) • Religion and Ethics (Applied)